 - Free download: Apedrive software in Zip file

-Please note that both packages have problems with Windows ME and XP, although there is a partial workaround for ME disk copying only – see warning below.
+Please note that both packages have problems with Windows ME, XP and onward – see warning below.

 What APE Plus Is ...
 And What It Can Do

 APE Plus is a software package that runs on IBM PCs and compatibles.
 When active, it creates a temporary program environment very close to that of the 'generic' Apricot range: the PC/Xi/Xen, the 'F' Series, and the Apricot FP Portable.
 It therefore allows full use of most old Apricot software.

 APE Plus is easy and safe to use, and is supplied with a manual written in plain English.
 It has been used by thousands of former Apricot owners.

 APE Plus makes any IBM 3½ " disk drive capable of using Apricot-format disks.
 Programs and data can therefore simply be copied to your hard disk, or to other floppies.
 But note the warning about Windows ME and XP, below.